Find Argument Statistics (Map Viewer)

 • Argument value is the value specified when Statistics type is set to Argument of the value.

-• Minimum value indicates the lowest value in the interval range.
+• Minimum value is the lowest value in the interval range.

-• Maximum value indicates the highest value in the interval range.
+• Maximum value is the highest value in the interval range.

 • Multiple occurrence flag value indicates that a given argument statistic was reached more than once in the input raster dataset.
 If not specified, the pixel value will be the value of the dimension the first time the argument statistic is reached.

-• Occurrence indicates whether to indicate the first time the argument is met or the last.
+• Occurrence specifies whether the first time the argument is met or the last time the argument is met will be indicated.

-• Ignore NoData indicates whether the missing values are ignored in the analysis or considered part of the analysis.
+• Ignore NoData specifies whether the missing values will be ignored in the analysis or considered part of the analysis.

 Result layer